lexintonCV/web-spider_getpics-in-GBFwiki/README.md

 # web-spider_getpics-in-GBFwiki
-a spider use to download pic from GBFwiki
+a spider used to download pics from GBFwiki